Metric completions of triangulated categories from finite dimensional algebras: Introduction

 \section{Introduction}

-Since the introduction of triangulated categories by Verdier \cite{Verdier96} and Puppe \cite{Puppe62}, there have not been many known ways to construct a new triangulated category from an~already existing one without the presence of an enhancement.
-However, Neeman's recent groundbreaking result from \cite{Neeman18} goes against the prevailing belief that triangulated categories do not reproduce.
+Since the introduction of triangulated categories by Verdier \cite{Verdier96} and Puppe \cite{Puppe62}, there have not been many known ways to construct a new triangulated category from an~already existing one without the presence of an enhancement or a separable monoidal structure \cite{Balmer11}.
+Together with other rare, advanced methods such as orbit categories \cite{Keller05} and relative stable categories \cite{Beligiannis00}, \cite{BalmerStevenson21}, Neeman's recent groundbreaking result from \cite{Neeman18} goes against the prevailing belief that triangulated categories do not reproduce.

 In \cite{Neeman18}, Neeman constructs completions of triangulated categories using metric techniques.
 His method resembles the~construction of a completion of~a~metric space, while the concept of defining a metric (or a norm) on a category evolves from the influential paper \cite{Lawvere73} by Lawvere from 1973.
 Neeman also employs his previous ideas about approximability of triangulated categories from~\cite{Neeman21}.
 By defining a~metric on a triangulated category, we assign rational-valued lengths to~morphisms in~the~category, and then formally add colimits of Cauchy sequences (i.e.\ \(\N\)-shaped diagrams where morphisms eventually get shorter and shorter) to our category.
 If we then restrict ourselves to so-called compactly supported elements, i.e.\ those colimits of~Cauchy sequences which behave nicely with respect to very short morphisms, we obtain a~triangulated category called the completion.